nhuneke/sotnir-handbook/docs/projects-soton/hpc.rst

 Node vs. Core
 ~~~~~~~~~~~~~

 A *node* is a *single* computing unit on a cluster.
-Normally, a node consists of processor(s), memory, storage, network connectivity, and can communicate with other nodes in the cluster to exchange data and coordinate their work.
+Normally, a node consists of processor(s), memory, storage, and network connectivity that allows exchange of data and coordinate tasks with other nodes in the cluster.

 A *core*, also known as logical processor, is an *individual* compute unit on a physical processor (or CPU, Central Processing Unit).